rust-lang/book/src/ch04-01-ownership.md

 ### Ownership Rules

-First, let's take a look at the rules.
+First, let’s take a look at the rules.
 Keep these in mind as we go through the examples that will illustrate the rules:

 > 1. Each value in Rust has a variable that’s called its *owner*.